Legend EVO: An Evolution and a Revolution

 - The eardrums vibrate

 As Empire Ears explains: "Your voice is a primary example of a bone conduction system that’s already in place.
 When you hear your voice, it’s a combination of both air and bone conduction.
 But because the sound of your voice originates from your head the dominant signal transmitted is through the bone, leading to a deeper tone.
 You’ll notice that when you listen to your own voice via playback the tone will be higher pitched as the bone conduction signal is no longer prevalent.
 You can also experience this phenomenon by simply plugging your ears and speaking as the vibrations will be passed through the skull to be perceived by your cochlea."

-A benefit of bone conduction listening devices is that they allow ambient sound in, so they're good for situational awareness.
-Also, because the eardrum isn't involved, they're ideal for people with hearing loss.
+A benefit of bone conduction listening devices is that they allow ambient noise in, so they're good for situational awareness while you engage in outdoor activities.
+Also, because the eardrum isn't involved, they're ideal for people with hearing loss due to damage in the outer or middle ear.
 But Empire Ears had another reason for wanting to incorporate bone conduction technology into the Legend EVO.
 Through bone conduction, humans can perceive ultrasonic frequencies (beyond 20kHz).
-Now, humans can detect ultrasound up at least 100kHz, but perception generally requires direct contact of the source with the body.
-The W10 not only fulfills the normal range of human but also enhances that of beyond human hearing (5Hz-35kHz).
-What this means is that you sense more air and energy in your music.
+Now, humans can detect ultrasound up to at least 100kHz, but perception generally requires direct contact of the source with the body.
+In the Legend EVO, a full range 5Hz-20kHz frequency response is delivered via air conduction from the dual W9+ subwoofers and 5 balanced armatures, while imaging, soundstage, detail retrieval, low frequency extension, and reverb is extraordinarily enhanced from 5Hz-40kHz via bone conduction from the W10.
+The result is that you sense more air and energy in your music.
 The sound becomes livelier.

 Legend EVO Driver Technology